What happens after being charged with crime? This page explains the police procedure if you get charged with a crime in the United Kingdom.

 The police will issue a 'charge sheet'.
-The charge sheet sets out the exact details of the crime you have been charged with.
+A police charge sheet UK sets out the exact details of the crime you have been charged with.

 If you get charged with a crime your first court hearing should be at a magistrates' court.
 The police use a 'virtual court' using video technology in some cases.
 This applies even if your trial will take place at a Crown Court at a later date.